OstrowskiDev/old-school-youtube/README.md

 This repository holds Old School YouTube™ Firefox/Chrome extension files.

-This extension aims to hide non video content from YouTube™'s pages.
-Focusing mainly on Shorts Section and Premium Content, that can only be temporary disabled.
+Old School YouTube™ aims to hide non video content from YouTube™'s pages.
+Focusing mainly on Shorts Section and Prompts, that can only be temporary disabled.
 Thus giving back to the users ability to decide what content they want to see on YouTube™.

 ## Important!
 Currently this extension __supports only desktop__ devices.